A Happy Home-A Little Community Within Itself

 A Godly Order

 The home is a little community within itself, and, like every social unit, delegated areas of responsibility are necessary.
 God has given us an outline of this order in the Bible.
 It is a framework of authority, which, if followed, will bring order and happiness to the home.
 The greatest responsibility is required of the husband, then the wife, and then the child, in that order.
-(Read also 1 Cor.
-11:3; Eph.
-5:22-24).
+(Read also 1 Corinthians 11:3; Ephesians 5:22-24).
 When God establishes and sanctions a principle, it becomes sacred.
 Any disobedience to that order will bring its measure of sorrow.
 On the other hand, He blesses those who are obedient with godliness, happiness and grace.

 At marriage the husband and wife begin a union in which each has a responsibility and obligation.
 Both are needed with their different functions and natural abilities to make the home complete.
 Someone must take the lead; and God has delegated this position to the man.
-“For the husband is the head of the wife, even as Christ is the head of the Church, and gave himself for it” (Eph.
-5:23).
+“For the husband is the head of the wife, even as Christ is the head of the Church, and gave himself for it” (Ephesians 5:23).
 Such love is immersed in a spirit of self-giving.
-It is a caring love that causes the husband to treat his wife “as his own body” (Eph.
-5:28).
+It is a caring love that causes the husband to treat his wife “as his own body” (Ephesians 5:28).
 A loving husband will not consider his wife to be his inferior.
 He will rather confide in her and seek her counsel, making her a true partner through his love for her.

-“Likewise, ye wives, be in subjection to your own husbands” (1 Pet.
-3:1).
+“Likewise, ye wives, be in subjection to your own husbands” (1 Peter 3:1).
 When a wife follows her husband’s leadership in the home, as He obediently follows Christ, that home will be a haven of peace and contentment.
-Eph.
-5:33 says, “and the wife see that she reverence her husband.”
+Ephesians 5:33 says, “and the wife see that she reverence her husband.”
 Rebellion against this principle has brought much unhappiness into the homes of today.
 Sidestepping this principle not only brings conflict into the life of the family, but also brings spiritual conflict into the heart of the wife.

 The Children’s Place